 CloudScope¶

-CloudScope is a scientific image loading, visualization, and analysis application.
+CloudScope is an image loading, visualization, and analysis application.

 It provides desktop and browser interfaces for working with acquisition-backed image data.
 Current quantitative analysis workflows are designed for line scan kymographs and include:

-- blood flow velocity analysis from line scan kymographs using a Radon-transform-based method
+- in vivo blood flow velocity analysis using a Radon-transform-based method

 -